- 3 teaspoons active dry yeast

 - 2 tablespoons olive oil

-- In a small bowl, dissolve yeast in warm water.
-In a large bowl, combine the oil, sugar, salt and 1 cup flour; beat until smooth.
+- In a large mixing bowl, dissolve yeast in warm water.
+Add the oil, sugar, salt and 1 cup flour.
+Beat until smooth.
 Stir in enough remaining flour to form a soft dough.

 - Punch dough down; divide in half.
 Roll each portion into a 13-in. circle.
-Transfer to two greased 14-in. pizza pans; build up edges slightly.
-Cover with a clean kitchen towel; let rest for 10 minutes.
+Transfer to two 14-in. pizza pans coated with cooking spray; build up edges slightly.
+Cover and let rest for 10 minutes.

-- Spoon tomatoes over dough.
-Top with basil, oregano, cheese, pepper flakes, salt and pepper.
+- Spoon tomatoes over crusts.
+Top with basil, cheese, oregano, pepper flakes, salt and pepper.
 Drizzle with oil.
-Bake at 450° for 15-20 minutes or until crust is golden brown.
+Bake at 450° for 15-20 minutes or until crust and cheese are golden brown.
 Yield: 2 pizzas (8 slices each).